 Our current relationships with NHS England and Association of Directors of Adult Social Services will enable us to directly contribute to policy and guidance and quality standards (for example, the Transforming Care Service Model Specification NHS England, 2017).
 Our contribution at this level will help to influence how the Care Quality Commission sets its quality standards for community placements for people with learning disabilities.

-Provides documentary evidence of previous success in reaching the right people.
+What makes this approach effective: Provides documentary evidence of previous success in reaching the right people.